 Knicks vs. Heat Injury Report Today - April 30

-The New York Knicks (47-35) have four players on the injury report in their NBA playoffs second round game 1 with the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.
+The New York Knicks (47-35) are keeping their eye on three players on the injury report ahead of Game 1 of the second round of the NBA playoffs against the Miami Heat (44-38) at Madison Square Garden on Sunday, April 30 at 1:00 PM ET.

 Watch Knicks vs. Heat with Fubo!

-In their last matchup on Wednesday, the Knicks claimed a 106-95 victory over the Cavaliers.
-In the victory, Jalen Brunson paced the Knicks with 23 points.
+In their last time out, the Knicks won on Wednesday 106-95 over the Cavaliers.
+In the Knicks' win, Jalen Brunson led the way with a team-high 23 points (adding four rebounds and four assists).

 Rep your team with officially licensed gear!
 Head to Fanatics to find jerseys, shirts, and much more.